Read this article in our brand new Speed Reading Mode

 Traditional advertising campaigns no longer hold weight with a modern audience.
 It’s too interruptive to be helpful and too easy to ignore.
 Buyers place more trust in their own research as well as personal and online recommendations.
 Just think about how you make major decisions – like the vast majority of your customers, you do tons of research online before contacting a salesperson.

 Inbound marketing is all about communicating benefits, not features.
 To be credible, we have to talk about people’s needs and problems in their own language, not bang on about our products using obscure jargon.
-This is the only way to nurture a life-long relationship between your business and its evangelists.
+This is the only way to nurture a life-long relationship between your business and its evangelists, and it's turning customers into evangelists which will grow your business.
+To paraphrase Brian Tracy, a leading motivational speaker:

 Creating a buzz around your business